Bitcoin-ABC/bitcoin-abc/apps/alp-dex/SPEC.md

 | `aUtxoQty` | Inventory UTXO size (human units) for `aTokenId`      |
 | `bUtxoQty` | Inventory UTXO size (human units) for `bTokenId`      |

-Later slices may add more top-level fields (e.g. database URL) to the same file.
+Startup fetches Chronik genesis (`chronik.token`) for every allowlisted token id and requires protocol ALP.
 To add more tokens, append another object to `pairs[]`.
 If the same token appears in multiple pairs, its utxoQty must match in every pair.
 The process exits on startup if `config.json` is missing.

 Postage stamp size is **not** configurable: fixed at `POSTAGE_SATS = 1000` (10 XEC) in code.
 Inventory automation should mint stamps from all loose